bharloe/Web-Scraper/README.md

 ### Web Scraper

-A fullstack app storing web scrape results in a NoSQL database
+A fullstack app that stores web scrape results in a NoSQL database

 ### To test the app, visit this URL: